 After settling in at Harbor East Marina (great spot, more on that later!), we took a short 1.6 mile bike ride to Edgar Allen Poe’s grave.
 Poe is buried on the grounds of Westminster Hall and Burying Ground, now part of the University of Maryland School of Law.

 Edgar Allen Poe’s Grave

-Harborplace, the area at the center of the Inner Harbor is undergoing construction, and much of it is empty.
+Harborplace, the area at the center of the Inner Harbor is undergoing a major renovation, and much of it is empty.
 In the past, there were numerous restaurants and shops, and it was always filled with activity.
 Hopefully Harborplace comes alive again along with the rest of the waterfront.
 The walk or bike ride around the harbor is a highlight of the city, as there are great attractions all around.

 We were on the fence about going to the National Aquarium, as we have been there before.
 But, the weather was pretty bad our entire stay in Baltimore, which led to our extended visit.
 It stormed periodically, and rained at some level pretty consistently.
 So we went, and we’re thrilled we did!
-They have a few 4D films, and we opted for the dolphin film.
-It was well done and fun…expect a few surprises!

 The layout of the aquarium is essentially a spiral (not as crazy as the Guggenheim, but a spiral path nonetheless!) where you meander through tanks of fish, and walkways and balcony’s that offer some cool views of various pools from above.

 September 11 affected so many in this country and across the world.
 Baltimore has a memorial featuring twisted metal from one of the Twin Towers in the plaza of their World Trade Center Plaza along the harbor.
 It honors all affected by that horrible day, most especially those from Maryland.
 You can take an elevator to the top to get a birds eye view of the harbor, which was pretty cool.